DiamondGotCat/PNG-ARCHIVER/README.md

 # PRCHIVE
-PRC is a simple image compression script. ( Compatible with PNG(RGBA) )
+PRCHIVE is a simple image compression script. ( Compatible with PNG(RGBA) )

 ## Operating environment
 ### Python